n6ls0n/learn-opengl-playground/README.md

 - In the same (or following) frame(s) we can read these values    to discard or pass certain fragments.

-- The general outline for using stencil buffer:
+- The general outline for using stencil buffers:
     1. Enable writing to the stencil buffer
     2. Render objects, updating the content of the stencil buffer
     3. Disable writing to the stencil buffer